Darby Ranger District

 Additional Office Information

-The Darby Ranger District, whose office is located in the town of Darby, Montana, sits geographically in the center of the Bitterroot National Forest on the southern end of the Bitterroot Valley.
+The Darby Ranger District, based in Darby, Montana, sits at the heart of the Bitterroot National Forest and offers exceptional access to the southern Bitterroot Valley’s signature landscapes.

-The Darby district has the highest level of developed recreation use on the forest, due mostly to the proximity to the population center in Ravalli County and the presence of Lake Como.
-Lake Como consists of three developed recreation sites, a beach, a handicap accessible trail and picnic area, a rental cabin and a boat dock/launch.
-Lake Como is popular over a larger landscape with many visitors from Missoula and Idaho.
-Other developed sites on the district include Black Bear Campground, Schumaker Campground, Lost Horse Cabin, and Gird Point Lookout.
+The Darby Ranger District hosts the forest’s highest level of developed recreation use, thanks to its close proximity to Ravalli County communities and the popularity of Lake Como—one of the Bitterroot’s most visited destinations.
+The Lake Como area features three developed recreation sites, a sandy beach, an accessible trail and picnic area, a rental cabin, and a boat dock and launch, drawing visitors from across the region, including Missoula and neighboring Idaho.
+Other notable developed recreation opportunities include Black Bear Campground, Schumaker Campground, Lost Horse Cabin, and the historic Gird Point Lookout.